-(This article was reprinted in the online magazine of the Institute for Ethics & Emerging Technologies, November 6, 2015.)
+(This article was reprinted in the online magazine of the Institute for Ethics & Emerging Technologies, November 6, 2015 and in Church and State.)

-For the past few days we have been discussing various views about how religion gives meaning to life.
-Now we offer a general critique of those view.
+For the past few days, we have been discussing various views about how religion gives meaning to life.
+Now we offer a general critique of those views.

 1) Are Religious Claims True?